Divergence function of the braided Thompson group: Background

 It is known that $BV$ has the following infinite presentation. \begin{theorem} [{\cite[Theorem 2.4]{brady2008pure}}] The group $BV$ admits a presentation with generators: \begin{itemize} \item $x_i$, for $i \geq 0$, \item $\sigma_i$, for $i \geq 1$, \item $\tau_i$, for $i \geq 1$. \end{itemize} and relators \begin{description} \item[A] $x_jx_i=x_ix_{j+1}$, for $j>i$ \item[B1] $\sigma_i\sigma_j=\sigma_j\sigma_i$, for $j-i \geq 2$ \item[B2] $\sigma_i\sigma_{i+1}\sigma_i=\sigma_{i+1}\sigma_i\sigma_{i+1}$ \item[B3] $\sigma_i\tau_j=\tau_j\sigma_i$ for $j-i \geq 2$ \item[B4] $\sigma_i\tau_{i+1}\sigma_i=\tau_{i+1}\sigma_i\tau_{i+1}$ \item[C1] $\sigma_ix_j=x_j\sigma_i$, for $i < j$ \item[C2] $\sigma_ix_i=x_{i-1}\sigma_{i+1}\sigma_i$ \item[C3] $\sigma_ix_j=x_j\sigma_{i+1}$, for $i \geq j+2$ \item[C4] $\sigma_{i+1}x_i=x_{i+1}\sigma_{i+1}\sigma_{i+2}$ \item[D1] $\tau_ix_j=x_j\tau_{i+1}$, for $i-j \geq 2$ \item[D2] $\tau_ix_{i-1}=\sigma_i\tau_{i+1}$ \item[D3] $\tau_i=x_{i-1}\tau_{i+1}\sigma_i$. \end{description} \end{theorem} The reduced diagrams of generators $x_i$ are in Figure \ref{generator_of_F_braided}.

 The reduced diagrams of generators $\sigma_i$ and $\tau_i$ are in Figure \ref{generator_of_BV}.

 We note that a set of the generators $x_i$ corresponds to the standard infinite generating set of Thompson group $F$.
-Indeed, each $x_i$ is regarded as two rooted binary trees and identical permutation (see Figure \ref{x0} and \ref{x1}).
+Indeed, each $x_i$ is regarded as two rooted binary trees and identical permutation (see the upper low of Figure \ref{tree_diagrams}).
 Hence, $BV$ contains $F$ as a subgroup.
 Incidentally, in some papers, Thompson groups are defined by ``tree-permutation-tree diagrams'' similar to tree-braid-tree diagrams.

 Moreover, it is also known that $BV$ has the following finite presentation. \begin{theorem} [{\cite[Theorem 3.1]{brady2008pure}}] The group $BV$ admits a finite presentation with generators $x_0, x_1, \sigma_1, \tau_1$ and relators \begin{description} \item[a] $x_2x_0=x_0x_3$, $x_3x_1=x_1x_4$ \item[c1] $\sigma_1x_2=x_2\sigma_1$, $\sigma_1x_3=x_3\sigma_1$, $\sigma_2x_3=x_3\sigma_2$, $\sigma_2x_4=x_4\sigma_2$ \item[c3] $\sigma_2x_0=x_0\sigma_3$, $\sigma_3x_1=x_1\sigma_4$ \item[c4] $\sigma_1x_0=x_1\sigma_1\sigma_2$, $\sigma_2x_1=x_2\sigma_2\sigma_3$ \item[d1] $\tau_2x_0=x_0\tau_3$, $\tau_3x_1=x_1\tau_4$ \item[d2] $\tau_1x_0=\sigma_1\tau_2$, $\tau_2x_1=\sigma_2\tau_3$ \item[b1] $\sigma_1\sigma_3=\sigma_3\sigma_1$ \item[b2] $\sigma_1\sigma_2\sigma_1=\sigma_2\sigma_1\sigma_2$ \item[b3] $\sigma_1\tau_3=\tau_3\sigma_1$ \item[b4] $\sigma_1\tau_2\sigma_1=\tau_2\sigma_1\tau_2$ \end{description} where the letters in the relators not in the set of $4$ generators are defined inductively by $x_{i+2}=x_i^{-1}x_{i+1}x_i$ for $i \geq 0$, $\sigma_{i+1}=x_{i-1}^{-1}\sigma_ix_i\sigma_i^{-1}$ for $i \geq 1$, and $\tau_{i+1}=x_{i-1}^{-1}\tau_i\sigma_i^{-1}$ for $i\geq 1$. \end{theorem} We call $\{x_0, x_1, \sigma_1, \tau_1 \}$ \textit{standard generating set} of $BV$.